sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/density.png' | prepend: site.baseurl }}" alt="Density Wizard" /></p>

 - **Method**
 Choose whether density is displayed using hexagonal or rectangular shapes.

 - **Polygon Stroke**
-  Edits multiple values: the width of your polygon stroke, a.k.a. border or outline (a value between 0-40); the color of your polygon stroke (using Hex codes or by selecting from the color palette), and the opacity of your polygon (a value between 0-1).
+Edits multiple values: the width of your polygon stroke, a.k.a. its border or outline (a value between 0-40); the color (using Hex codes or by selecting from the color palette), and the opacity (a value between 0-1).

 - **Polygon Size**
   Adjust the size of the polygons on your map.